Adaptive Group Robust Ensemble Knowledge Distillation: Introduction

 \section{Introduction}

-When trained with empirical risk minimization (ERM), neural networks are susceptible to capturing spurious correlations in the data~\citep{tiwari2023overcoming}, which are features that correlate with but not causally related to the class label~\citep{qiu2023simple}.
+When trained with empirical risk minimization (ERM), neural networks are susceptible to capturing spurious correlations in the data~\citep{tiwari2023overcoming}, which are features that correlate with but not {\updated are} causally related to the class label~\citep{qiu2023simple}.
 In particular, the class label might spuriously correlate with patterns in the data that are easier to learn than the intended pattern.
-For example, in the Waterbirds dataset~\citep{sagawa2019distributionally}, which contains images of landbirds and waterbirds, most landbirds images have a land background, and waterbirds images have a water background.
-Instead of predicting the actual bird species, the model trained with ERM can achieve high accuracy by looking at the background.
-This results in a significantly higher error for underrepresented subgroups that do not exhibit the spurious correlation (e.g., landbird on water background and water bird on land background).
+For example, in the Waterbirds dataset~\citep{sagawa2019distributionally}, which contains images of landbirds and waterbirds, most landbirds are located in a land background, and waterbirds in a water background.
+Instead of predicting the actual bird species, the model trained with ERM can achieve high accuracy by relying on the background to make predictions.
+This results in a significantly higher error for underrepresented subgroups that do not exhibit the spurious correlation (e.g., landbird on water background and waterbird on land background).
 Several works have shown that model compression methods such as pruning~\citep{hooker2020characterising}, and knowledge distillation~\citep{lukasikteacher, lee2023debiased, wang2023robust} can exacerbate the performance disparities between different subgroups.
 In knowledge distillation (KD), a network with a smaller capacity (student) is trained using the output of a higher capacity network (teacher)~\citep{hinton2015distilling}.
 While KD can improve the student model's average performance, the gain is not uniform across subgroups~\citep{lukasikteacher}.